screen-share/element-capture/README.md

 sendRestrictionTarget(restrictionTarget);

 function sendRestrictionTarget(restrictionTarget) {
-  // Either send the crop-target using postMessage(),
+  // Either send the restriction-target using postMessage(),
   // or pass it on locally within the same document.
 }
 ```